hjeun/idu/README.md

 ### Trained Models
-Download our trained models here and locate in '{dataset name}'/models/'.
+Download our trained models here.
+Files should be located in '{dataset name}'/models/'.

 ## Testing